Guidelines for Good Pharmacoepidemiology Practices (GPP)

 B. Data Collection, Management, and Verification

 All procedures used to obtain, verify and promote the quality and integrity of the data should be recorded in sufficient detail so that others can replicate them.
 A historical file of these procedures shall be maintained, including all revisions and the dates of such revisions.
 Any changes in data entries shall be documented.
+For any endpoint or covariate status ascertainment (in a cohort study or trial) or exposure ascertainment (in a case-control study) that requires adjudication, all measures taken to assure blinding of the adjudicators to the exposure (cohort) or outcome (case-control) status of the subject should be outlined in the protocol.
+Documentation of these measures needs to be maintained with the data files throughout the course of the study and archiving period.

 Security of the data should be maintained at all times.
 Access should be limited to authorized individuals.
 Control systems, such as document encryption, should be used to ensure the authenticity, integrity and confidentiality of electronic records when transmitted over open networks (e.g., the internet).
 Adequate back up of the data should be maintained throughout the course of the study.